LongKelvin/EzMidiPiano/README.md

 You can easily add your favorite sound into app.
 Just copy and paster it into your Android phone.
 This app will auto recognize your sound.

 # Sf2 Sound
 This project have some good sf2 sound.
-List all of it:
+Here is some of it
 - Korg Grand Piano
 - Korg Epiano
 - Yamha Organ